librity/ft_libft/README.md

 This was the first project I did at 42 São Paulo: an implementation of many `stdlib.h` functions from scratch.

-I've used this on all other projects that followed, and I learned a lot about memory manipulations, string utilities and linked lists.
+I've used this on all other projects that followed.
+I learned about memory manipulations, string utilities and linked lists.
 As a developer I've been using all these functions for years in some form or another, but I had no idea how they worked until I did this project.

-So far it has over 80 functions, and the implementations are simple and readable.
+So far it has about 160 usable functions, including a heap-less `printf` that handles `float`s and `long double`s.
-I'm always updating my libft as I do more projects and write more useful functions.
+The implementations are simple and readable, and they all have a documentation comment.
+I'll be adding more functions to it as I progress through 42's many projects.

 ## 🏁 Getting Started <a name = "getting_started"></a>